Tygrak/MolecularRaymarcher/docs/RenderingModes.md

 #### FirstStepDistance

-Shows the distance that was traveled inside the first cell that was raymarchedfrom the initial potential hit position.
+Shows the distance that was traveled inside the first cell that was raymarched from the initial potential hit position.

 #### AllStepsDistance